 - uniform - without the effects of old age etc

 - made of auspicious matter which is in the mode of pure goodness

 - fully revealing of his true nature unlike material body which covers the soul’s knowledge.

 - abode of all divine qualities like beauty, softness, etc

-- one that is meditated upon by all yOgis
+- those which are meditated upon by all yOgis

-- that which will cease our attachment to everything else
+- those which will cease our attachment to everything else

-- that is enjoyed by nithyasUris and mukthAthmAs
+- which are enjoyed by nithyasUris and mukthAthmAs

 - source of all incarnations